vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 thought to be the mantra  that makes this weapon so effective.
 SPBh 98.7–8ab seems to distinguish between the Pāśupata Weapon and the Brahmaśiras when it lists the four weapons that form the four tusks of Varāha:

-catvāry astrāṇi dam

-. ṣṭrāś ca kr̥ tāni sumahānti vai |
+catvāry astrāṇi daṁṣṭrāś ca kr̥ tāni sumahānti vai |

 astraṁpāśupataṁpūrvaṁdvitīyaṁcakram eva ca  k 7 k